How to become a UX Designer?

 Creating an inspiration library can also help you to find your own personal design style as you begin to identify your favourite ways of expressing design elements.

 When learning to become a UX Designer, it is incredibly helpful to have a mentor who is an expert in the field.
 Mentors provide invaluable advice when it comes to solving a UX design problem.
 They offer an experience-driven perspective, which is often a very different perspective to someone who is new in the industry; both perspectives do have merit though.

-> After working in the industry for a certain amount of time, it is easy to recognize designers who have been mentored by a Creative Director or Lead UX.
+After working in the industry for a certain amount of time, it is easy to recognise designers who have been mentored by a Creative Director or Lead UX.
 There tends to be much greater rigour to their work and their solutions demonstrate a way of thinking which is broader and more detailed.

-> It can be possible to find mentors by messaging people on Linkedin, working in collaborative UX teams and through asking academic advisors.
+It can be possible to find mentors by messaging people on LinkedIn, working in collaborative UX teams and through asking academic advisors.

-> Subscribe to the Blog
+Subscribe to the Blog

 Join for the latest tech, design and industry news straight to your inbox.